-The maximum amount of reimbursement is \$1,500 for the 2024/2025 financial year for a full time Presbyter.
+The maximum amount of reimbursement is \$1,500 for the 2025/2026 financial year (30 June in each year) for a full time Presbyter.
 Part time Presbyters are to be reimbursed the Book and Resourcing Allowance on a pro rata basis.